mIRC-Scripters/mirckb/docs/source/beginner/aliases.rst

    hello there!

-By default, ‘return’ strips leading/trailing/consecutive spaces from the result before returning it.
+By default, 'return' strips leading/trailing/consecutive spaces from the result before returning it.
 Consider the following aliases:

 .. code:: text

    alias example_result   return   $str($chr(32),2) $+ a $+ $str($chr(32),2) $+ a $+ $str($chr(32),2)
    alias example_resultex returnex $str($chr(32),2) $+ a $+ $str($chr(32),2) $+ a $+ $str($chr(32),2)

-‘return’ removes the extra spaces, while returnex preserves them, as shown by:
+'return' removes the extra spaces, while returnex preserves them, as shown by:

 .. code:: text